Image

 Le Chemin d'Oléron: a low-carbon holiday in New Aquitaine

 The "Séjours bas-carbone en Nouvelle-Aquitaine" (low-carbon holidays in New Aquitaine ) offer you the chance to (re)discover destinations in France's largest region, via a selection of original, committed and meaningful experiences.
-Guaranteeing tourism that is mindful of its environmental, social and economic impacts, these stays offer the promise of exchanges with locals and meetings with professionals whose commitment to responsible tourism and sense of hospitality make New Aquitaine a unique territory.
+Guaranteeing tourism that is mindful of its environmental, social and economic impacts, these stays offer the promise of exchanges with locals and encounters with professionals whose commitment to responsible tourism and sense of hospitality make New Aquitaine a unique territory.

 Access the interactive map of the Chemin d'Oléron and geolocate yourself by clicking here!